supermarsx/autoderiva/docs/configuration.md

 Troubleshooting tips

 - If downloads fail due to connection issues or throttling, try reducing `MaxConcurrentDownloads` or enable `SingleDownloadMode`.
-- When enabling logging, inspect the generated log file (`autoderiva-<timestamp>.log`) in the repository root for detailed error messages.
+- When enabling logging, inspect `logs/autoderiva-<timestamp>.log` for detailed error messages.
+- If you see too many logs accumulate, adjust `LogRetentionDays` and/or `MaxLogFiles`, or disable cleanup entirely with `AutoCleanupLogs: false`.

 CLI Overrides